Technology-Notes/kiemlicz-util-wiki/Docker.md

 Each instruction corresponds to filesystem layer.
 Image is built within _build context_ (the current directory of `docker build` command - simply speaking).
 All `COPY`-kind instructions are relative to this _build context_.

+#### Design goals when building images
+There is a lot of things to keep in mind when building images.
+Many of them will be containerized-application specific: different set of guidelies for JVM application, python application, etc.

+However there are some fundamental, containerized-application agnostic set of rules:

+##### image size
+The image is never downloaded once and there is a difference when downloading over 1GB image vs 100MB.

+Storage is also limited especially when images doesn't re-use the layers.

+Huge images impact the downtime of your application, the bigger the image, the longer it takes to download it, the longer the downtime.
+When the Kubernetes reschedules the POD to another Node which doesn't contain the image (or the image has changed), the time user waits for application is also longer

+Security the fewer the libraries in container the better,

 The main goal when building the image should be:
  - minimize the number of layers, the new layer is created only with: `COPY`, `RUN` and `ADD` commands.
  - use cache as much as possible.
 When the `Dockerfile` processed, each instruction is examined if its outcome is present in the cache already.